- Undergraduate Admissions Information

 U - Unsatisfactory

 The grade average expected of graduate students is "B." Grades of "S" and "U" may be given to indicate satisfactory and unsatisfactory performance in institutes, seminars or practicum-type courses.
 No course in which the grade earned is less than "C" is credited toward the degree.
 A "B" average is needed to graduate.

 The "X" indicates that credit for the session's work in the course is withheld pending completion of course requirements.
 Unlike the "I", the "X" is initiated by the faculty member or, in certain circumstances, the registrar.
 The "X" grade must be resolved in the same manner as an "I" and will become a permanent “F*” if unresolved.

-The standing "Incomplete" (I) is given to a student who has done satisfactory work in a course but has not completed the course requirements because of illness or some other emergency situation.
-The student must submit a written request for the grade "I" to the course instructor.
+The standing “Incomplete” (I) is given to a student who has done satisfactory work in a course but has not completed the course requirements because of illness or some other emergency situation.
+The student must submit a written request for the grade “I” to the course instructor.
 (Forms are available at the Office of Academic Records or online at www.marywood.edu/registrar/forms.html.)
-A faculty member is not permitted to assign "Incomplete" unless the student has requested it and is eligible under the above conditions.
-An "Incomplete" in a course taken for credit must be resolved within one month after the opening of the following semester or the grade becomes a permanent “F*” (or the grade designated by the faculty member on the “Incomplete Request form”).
+A faculty member is not permitted to assign “Incomplete” unless the student has requested it and is eligible under the above conditions.
+An “Incomplete” in a course taken for credit must be resolved within one month after the opening of the following semester or the grade becomes a permanent “F*” (or the grade designated by the faculty member on the “Incomplete Request form”).
 The student is responsible for making satisfactory arrangements with the teacher for completion of course requirements.
-After an "Incomplete" has been changed to a failing grade, a student must retake the course concerned to obtain credit.
+After an “Incomplete” or “X” has been changed to a failing grade, a student must retake the course concerned to obtain credit.

 There is one exception to the "I" grade rule.
 This applies to Professional Contributions (555-0 credit).
 An "IP" will regularly be granted for up to one year in accordance with University policy.